 - Once you have the digital file, insert it in the recognition software.
 You can use Abbyy Finereader, ADOBE Acrobat Pro or Omniscan for that matter.
 There are also other solutions out there, it depends on your choice or what you have available.

 That’s about it.
 We have used OCR on our first file.
 Of course, in practice, things will not always go that smooth.
 It depends on a lot of factors, such as the complexity of the layout, language and even the fonts.
 Not to mention the scanning quality which can sometimes be decisive.
+Also, you can use batch processing, which automates a lot of the tasks.

 Which is the best OCR software?